dmigwi/go-piparser/testutil/README.md

 ### Charts will appear

-- The tool may take a couple of seconds to clone (if no repo existed before).
+- The tool may take a couple of seconds.
 Please wait ...

-- Consecutive proposal token queries are faster since data updates are done hourly.

 ![Screenshot from 2019-03-13 19-19-14](https://user-images.githubusercontent.com/22055953/54296360-d3745080-45c5-11e9-89d4-d903d5acc0fc.png)